glennklockwood/rpi-ansible/README.md

 # Raspberry Pi Ansible Playbook

-Glenn K. Lockwood, October 2018 - January 2021.
+Glenn K. Lockwood, October 2018 - June 2021.

 ## Introduction

 This is an Ansible configuration that configures a fresh Raspbian installation on Raspberry Pi.
 It can be run in local (pull) mode, where ansible is running on the same Raspberry Pi to be configured, or standard remote mode.
 This playbook is known to run on Raspberry Pi OS 11.

+Also included are plays for use with other single-board computers including NVIDIA Jetson Nano and BeagleBone Black.

 ## Bootstrapping on Raspbian